marbetschar/marco.betschart.name/projects/README.md

 ---
-description: Here's what I'm currently working on.
+description: |
+  A project is a series of tasks linked to a **specific goal, with a deadline**.
 ---

 # Projects

-> A project is a series of tasks linked to a **specific goal, with a deadline**.

 The characteristics of a project are: